-Participating in the meeting were Tessa Haining, Harvard senior and undergraduate researcher at Dana Farber; Brammy Rajakumar, Harvard senior and research assistant; and Dr. Heidi Vollmer-Snarr, Director of Advanced Undergraduate Laboratories and Senior Preceptor on Chemistry and Chemical Biology.
-Zach Snarr is a student at Concord-Carlisle High School.
+Participating in the meeting were Tessa Haining, Harvard senior and undergraduate researcher at the Dana-Farber Cancer Institute; Brammy Rajakumar, Harvard senior and research assistant at the Department of Chemistry and Chemical Biology’s advanced undergraduate laboratories; and Dr. Heidi Vollmer-Snarr, Director of Advanced Undergraduate Laboratories and Senior Preceptor on Chemistry and Chemical Biology at Harvard University.
+Zach Snarr is a student at Concord-Carlisle High School and the Harvard Extension School.
 Dr. Vollmer-Snarr is a member of the ACS Committee on Chemistry and Public Affairs and has a leadership role in involving research students in public policy.